jrief/django-nodebow/README.md

 ======================================================
-Manage bower components and node packages using Django
+Manage Bower components and Node packages using Django
 ======================================================

 Many Django applications require some JavaScript packages, which usually are not available on